langchain-ai/langsmith-sdk/rust/crates/langsmith_pyo3/README.md

 activate that virtualenv, then `cd` to this directory and run `uvx maturin develop --release`.
 When that command completes, the virtualenv will have an optimized build of `langsmith_pyo3` installed.

-TODO: Move the `.github/workflows` CI workflow for testing the maturin build to the top level of the repo.